kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module06.md

 After completing this lab, you will be able to:

 - Explore on Microsoft Defender for Cloud
-- How to enable/disable the various Microsoft Defender for Cloud plans.
+- How to enable/disable the various Microsoft Defender for Cloud plans

 ## Architecture Diagram